Tampa, Florida Bond Hearings Lawyer

-Not everyone can afford to pay his or her bail.
+Not everyone can afford to pay his or her bail in Florida.
 Therefore, there are businesses called bail bondsman that will pay the bail amount on behalf of the accused.
 A surety bond is a promise by the bail bondsman to pay the court if the accused does not show up for court.

 In exchange for this service, the bail bondsman will typically charge a non-refundable fee.
 If, for example, the accused’s total bail is $10,000, the accused or his family will typically pay the bondsman ten percent, or $1,000.
 The bondsmen will not return this money.

 In addition, bondsmen may also require collateral.
 Collateral is something of value that the accused or his or her family offer the bail bondsman to assure the accused will appear in court.
 If the accused does not appear in court, the agent has the right to keep or sell the collateral.